G36maid/sicxe-asm/README.md

 - **Symbol-Defining Directives**: Implements `EQU` for symbol definition.
 - **Syntax & Semantic Checking**: Provides basic syntax validation and semantic error detection.

+## Parallel Assemble (Experimental)

+Introducing the experimental `merge_texts_parallel` feature, which leverages multi-threading using the Rayon library to optimize performance during the merging and processing of text records.
+This feature is designed to improve efficiency for large datasets while ensuring correctness.

 ## Usage

 The assembler is built using Rust.
 Ensure you have the latest stable version installed before proceeding.